johnkmeas/feedreader/README.md

 ### Thoughts on this project

 I look forward to more Test Driven Development.
-I like how constructing test suites can build my confidence in  developing solid and bug free application.
+With Javascript testing, I feel I can approach development feeling confident in a solid and bug free application.

 ## Skills

-- Learned to Test Driven Development use a Jasmine.js.
+- Understand Test Driven Development using a Jasmine.js.